-Quarterly reports on Form 10-Q for calendar year-end reporting companies are due on May 11, 2020 for Large Accelerated Filers and Accelerated Filers, and on May 15, 2020 for Non-Accelerated Filers.
-By way of an order issued on March 25, 2020 (the COVID-19 Order), the SEC has conditionally extended the original filing deadline by 45 days for public companies that have been particularly impacted by COVID-19.
+By way of an orders issued on March 25, 2020 (the COVID-19 Order), the SEC has conditionally extended the original filing deadline by 45 days for public companies that have been particularly impacted by COVID-19.

 If eligible, a company should consider whether to take advantage of this temporary filing relief.

-COVID-19 Order - Conditions and Related SEC Guidance:
+COVID-19 ORDER - CONDITIONS AND RELATED SEC GUIDANCE:

-- A. The company is unable to meet a filing deadline due to circumstances related to COVID-19; - B. The company must file a Form 8-K by the later of March 16 or the original filing deadline stating:

-- a. that it is relying on the COVID-19 Order; - b. the reasons why it could not file such report, schedule or form on a timely basis; - c. the estimated date by which the report, schedule or form is expected to be filed; - d. a company specific risk factor or factors explaining the impact, if material, of COVID-19 on its business; and - e. if the reason the subject report cannot be filed timely relates to the inability of any person, other than the registrant, to furnish any required opinion, report or certification, the Form 8-K shall have attached as an exhibit a statement signed by such person stating the specific reasons why such person is unable to furnish the required opinion, report or certification on or before the due date. - C. The company must make the required filing no later than 45 days after the original due date; and - D. In any filing pursuant to paragraph (c) above, the company must disclose that it is relying on the COVID-19 Order and state the reasons why it could not make such filing on a timely basis.
+- The company is unable to meet a filing deadline due to circumstances related to COVID-19; - The company must file a Form 8-K by the later of March 16 or the original filing deadline stating: - (1) that it is relying on the COVID-19 Order; - (2) the reasons why it could not file such report, schedule or form on a timely basis; - (3) the estimated date by which the report, schedule or form is expected to be filed; - (4) a company specific risk factor or factors explaining the impact, if material, of COVID-19 on its business; and - (5) if the reason the subject report cannot be filed timely relates to the inability of any person, other than the registrant, to furnish any required opinion, report or certification, the Form 8-K shall have attached as an exhibit a statement signed by such person stating the specific reasons why such person is unable to furnish the required opinion, report or certification on or before the due date. - The company must make the required filing no later than 45 days after the original due date; and - In any filing pursuant to paragraph above, the company must disclose that it is relying on the COVID-19 Order and state the reasons why it could not make such filing on a timely basis.

 For more information on the COVID-19 Order, please read 2020 Filing Season: SEC Announces that Public Companies Affected by the Novel Coronavirus (COVID-19) May Seek Regulatory Relief from Periodic Reporting Deadlines.

-The SEC has also issued two CD&I's interpreting the COVID-19 Order; for more information on these CD&I's, please read SEC Extends COVID-19 Regulatory Relief for Public Companies, Funds and Investment Advisers and Issues Additional Guidance and SEC Issues COVID-19 Guidance that Clarifies Filing Relief Related to Form 10-K Part III Information and Addresses Relief for Form 40-F.
+The SEC has also issued two CD&I's interpreting the COVID-19 Order; for more information on these CD&I's, please read SEC Extends COVID-19 Regulatory Relief for Public Companies, Funds and Investment Advisers and Issues Additional Guidance and SEC Issues COVID-19 Guidance that Clarifies Filing Relief Related to Form 10-K Part III Information and Addresses Relief for Form 40-F.8